Food labels help you make informed choices about the products you buy.

 Country of origin labelling is voluntary in NZ.

 Health Star Ratings are labels that help you choose healthier packaged foods.
 The more stars, the healthier the food.
-Health star labelling is voluntary in NZ so they aren’t on all packaged foods.
+Health star labelling is voluntary in NZ so they are not on all packaged foods.